GuilhermeFerreiraB/login/README.md

 # login-simple
-An algorithm emulating a login process using the time module.
+A simple algorithm emulating a login process using the time module.